SkyLarky18/SkyLarky18/README.md

 - 👋 Hi, I’m @SkyLarky18
 - 👀 I’m quite new & am working toward landing myself a front-end developer position
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently sharpening mhy HTML & CSS as well as entering java
-- 💞️ I’m looking to collaborate on anything to help me learn
+- 💞️ I’m looking to collaborate on anything I can effectively contribute in
 - 📫 How to reach me - give me a message on github

 <!---